African World Cup stars

-A similar player to Sadio Mané in many ways, Baldé is a must-watch attacker at the 2018 World Cup.
-The 23-year-old arrived at Monaco from Lazio last summer and put up some terrific performances, scoring eight goals and registering five assists in 23 Ligue 1 starts.
+A similar player to team-mate Sadio Mané, Baldé will be a must-watch attacker at the 2018 World Cup.
+The 23-year-old arrived at Monaco from Lazio last summer and turned in some terrific performances, scoring eight goals and registering five assists in 23 Ligue 1 starts.

-Like his international team-mate Mané, Keita possesses blistering pace, flair and excellent agility which allows him to make sharp turns on the ball.
-He’s 6ft tall, but an exceptional dribbler with great balance.
-The former Lazio man features primarily as a left winger, but he’s capable of being deployed anywhere across the forward line thanks to his adeptness with both feet.
+Keita possesses flair, agility and lightning speed, attributes which allow him to make sharp turns on the ball.
+The former Lazio man features primarily as a left winger, but he’s capable of being deployed anywhere across the forward line thanks to his quality with both feet.

 Would suit: Arsenal, Liverpool

 Southampton’s Sofiane Boufal was unsurprisingly overlooked for Morocco’s World Cup squad by manager Hervé Renard after an inconsistent season with the Saints.
 Yet even in his absence, Morocco have enough creativity within their ranks thanks to the likes of Belhanda.